bubtroniq/mountain_bike_trails/README.md

     * Use JavaScript to make forms functional.
     * Updates for guides, trails conditions and weather widgets.
+    * A 24h phone line where visitors can ask any questions they might have.
     * More pictures and videos with trails and guides.
     * A feedback section, where users can post comments regarding their experience on the trails or any advice for future riders.